CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Whether to enable MAC Address Pass Through when dock is attached.

+!!! warning "Attention"
+    For systems that do not have an internal NIC, the options are:

+    - **Off** - the dock will use it's own MAC Address
+    - **On** - dock will use MAC address stored in the system EEPROM.

 Possible options:

 1. **Disabled** - Dock Ethernet uses its own MAC address.
-Default
+Default.
 2. Internal MAC Address - Dock Ethernet uses same MAC address as internal LAN.
 3. Second MAC Address - Dock Ethernet uses the second MAC address that is stored in the system's EEPROM.
 This allows for a device-specific MAC address that is different from the internal NIC's MAC address so they can be managed separately if necessary.

-!!! warning "Attention"
-    For systems that do not have an internal NIC, the options are:

-    - **Off** - the dock will use it's own MAC Address
-    - **On** - dock will use MAC address stored in the system EEPROM.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 | :--- | :--- | :--- | :--- |